photoprism/photoprism/SPONSORS.md

-# A big thank you to all our sponsors! 🎄 #
+# A Big Thank You to All Our Sponsors! 💎 #

+PhotoPrism is 100% self-funded and independent.
 Your continued support helps us provide [regular updates](https://docs.photoprism.app/release-notes/) and services like [world maps](https://demo.photoprism.app/places).
 We currently have the following sponsorship options:

 - [GitHub Sponsors](https://github.com/sponsors/photoprism) is priced in USD and also